 But when the darkness had left, there was a terrible mess on the page she’d been working on.

-For a few moments, Sarah sat there wide-eyed, unable to move.
+For a few moments, Jade sat there wide-eyed, unable to move.
 Her heart pounded in her chest.
 She quickly closed the book.

 Perhaps it had just been a bad dream.
 But as she opened the book again, there it was.

-Frightened and confused, Sarah wondered what had happened and why her page looked like that.
+Frightened and confused, Jade wondered what had happened and why her page looked like that.

 She blankly stared at her book and thought of tearing the page out.
 But then she realized that the pages were numbered; and having a missing page would make her book incomplete.

-As Sarah’s jumbled thoughts started to settle, she felt ashamed.
+As her jumbled thoughts started to settle, she felt ashamed.
 She had always tried to keep her book clean and beautiful.
 Now there was a blotchy page.

-So Sarah decided to pretend that nothing had happened: that the page wasn’t there.
+So Jade decided to pretend that nothing had happened, that the page wasn’t there.
 No one needed to know about it.
 The next day she’d be able to start a new page, and life would carry on.

-But that night, when her mom came to say good night, she asked Sarah how her book was coming along, for she’d noticed that something wasn’t right.
+But that night, when her mom came to say good night, she asked Jade how her book was coming along, for she’d noticed that something wasn’t right.

-Sarah was afraid of showing her the page.
+Jade was afraid of showing her the page.
 What would her mom say?
 Yet, the bad feeling that was filling her heart had to come out.
-Sarah took a deep breath.
-As she did, courage welled up from inside her, and she told her mom.
+Jade took a deep breath.
+As she did, courage welled up inside her and she told her mom.

-Sarah’s mom hugged her and held her for a long time.
-With tears in her eyes, she told Sarah how sorry she was for what had happened.
+Jade’s mom hugged her and held her for a long time.
+With tears in her eyes, she told Jade how sorry she was for what had happened.

-As time passed, Sarah tried to forget about the page.
+As time passed, Jade tried to forget about the page.
 But somehow the book often fell open on the blotchy page.
-Sarah became angry and she didn’t like the book anymore.
+Jade became angry and she didn’t like the book anymore.
 She tried her best to keep to herself so she wouldn’t say hurtful things to her mom and to others.
-What made her angry was that it was her book, and no one had the right to ruin it!
+What made her angry was that it was her book and no one had the right to ruin it!

-She knew that God was very pleased with her story and she hoped that her book would help others see themselves in the beautiful light of his love.
+She knew that God was pleased with her story and she prayed that her book would help others see themselves in the beauty of His love.